 Officially established as Deschutes County Rural Fire Protection District #2 in 1952, ‘The District’ provides fire prevention, protection and suppression services to residents living outside of the Bend city limits.
 In 1991, the charter was expanded to include emergency medical services (EMS).

-The District has approximately 140 square miles of suburban and forested land and serves over 25,000 constituents.
+The District has approximately 140 square miles of suburban and forested land and serves over 30,000 residents.
 Governed by an elected five-member volunteer Board of Directors, the paid Executive Director manages the day-to-day operations, fiscal and contract management, and performs administrative and public relations functions on behalf of the District.

 The actual delivery of fire and emergency medical services is provided through a contract with the City of Bend Fire Department.